andhika-tanaka/SmartClinic/src/main/resources/static/vendors/bootstrap/site/docs/4.3/components/forms.md

 ## Validation

-Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
+Provide valuable, actionable feedback to your clinicUsers with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
 Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

 {% capture callout %}
 We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).